ArincDemirel/Cloud_Development_Nanodegree/Cloud_Development_Nanodegree/cd12099-Full-Stack-Apps-AWS/README.md

 - ✅ Deployed to AWS Elastic Beanstalk with proper configuration
 - ✅ Added comprehensive error handling and validation
 - ✅ Improved image download function with redirect support and headers
+- ✅ Fixed Jimp.read() errors by using axios to fetch images as buffers
+- ✅ Added axios package for reliable image downloading with proper headers

 ## Project Description